-- Senate has approved an International BSc Honours degree (iBSc) in Computer Science.
-This degree program has a mandatory international exchange component, where students are required to spend at least one term, full-time, at an affiliated university abroad.
-It also requires that students complete at least 30 credits in cultural and linguistic studies relating to the country they will visit.
-Senate has also approved a "standalone" Honours BSc Major degree program in Computer Science.
-Unlike the iBSc, this program does allow students to specialise in any of the three Streams listed in 3 below.
-The major requirements in this program are identical to those in the major component of a double major degree program.
-The above two programs are available as of 2006/07. - In 2006/07 Senate approved a specialised honours degree program (both a BSc and BA version) in Computer Security.
+- New Program.
+In 2006/07 Senate approved a specialised honours degree program (both a BSc and BA version) in Computer Security.
 This is a specialized honours program that focuses on understanding threats to computer security and the techniques for combating those threats.
 The program requires in-depth study of computer networks, operating systems, cryptography, database systems and software engineering techniques.
 In addition, practical ethics and the study of law as it relates to privacy, intellectual property and theft in our digital world are important complementary topics.
-It will be available in the fall 2007 (the degree requirements are listed in the Degree Checklists for 2006/07.) - 3.
-New Streams.
-The admission requirements for these streams are consistent with those of the current Computer Science programs offered within Arts, Atkinson and FSE and are open to students in honours major (and specialised honours) programs.
+It will be available in the fall 2007 (the degree requirements are listed in the Degree Checklists for 2006/07.) - 2.
+New Software Development Stream.
+The admission requirements for this stream are consistent with those of the current Computer Science programs offered within Arts, Atkinson and FSE and are open to students in honours major (and specialised honours) programs.
 Admission will add no additional requirements and will not deviate from the requirements stipulated by the honours degree upon which the stream is based.
-Students in a Computer Science honours degree program (where computer science is not the minor subject) who plan to proceed in one of these streams may so declare after completing at least 24 credits in their studies, provided that they are in good standing (honours).
-For details see the Degree Checklists for 2006/07. - Intelligent Systems Stream (available as of fall 2004/05)
+Students in a Computer Science honours degree program (where computer science is not the minor subject) who plan to proceed in this stream may so declare after completing at least 24 credits in their studies, provided that they are in good standing (honours).
+For details see the Degree Checklists for 2007/08. - 3.
+New Courses and Course Changes as of FW2007/08 - NEW: We have simplified the general prerequisites for 2000-level courses.
+These changes will appear in the next issue of the university calendar (Summer 2007).
+The general prerequisite is CSE1030 with a grade of C+ or better.
+CSE1019 3.0 is still required to be completed before enrolling in either CSE2011 or CSE2001. - NEW: We have simplified the general prerequisites for 3000- and 4000-level courses and in general brought up to date the prerequisites of all courses at these levels.
+These changes will appear in the next issue of the university calendar (Summer 2007). - NEW: CSE 3000 3.0 New course, titled "Organization and Management Seminar". - NEW: CSE3481 3.0.
+New course, titled "Applied Cryptography".